quay/claircore/docs/matching_vulns.md

 Matcher interface looks like this
 ```
 type Matcher interface {
-	// Interested informs the MatchController if implemented Matcher is interested in the
+	// Filter informs the Controller if the implemented Matcher is interested in the provided package.
-	// provided package.
-	Interested(pkg *claircore.Package) bool
+	Filter(pkg *claircore.Package) bool
-	// How informs the MatchController how it should match packages with vulnerabilities.
+	// Query informs the Controller how it should match packages with vulnerabilities.
-	// MatchSource tells the MatchController to use the package's source name when querying vulnerabilities.
-	How() (MatchSource bool, Matchers []*vulnstore.Matcher)
+	// All conditions are logical AND'd together.
+	Query() []MatchExp
-	// Decide informs the MatchController if the given package is affected by the given vulnerability.
+	// Vulnerable informs the Controller if the given package is affected by the given vulnerability.
-	// Typically this involves checking the "FixedInVersion" field.
+	// for example checking the "FixedInVersion" field.
-	Decide(pkg *claircore.Package, vuln *claircore.Vulnerability) bool
+	Vulnerable(pkg *claircore.Package, vuln *claircore.Vulnerability) bool
 }
 ```